 Time Required for Incorporation

 BVI corporations can expect the entire process to take about three to six days.
-The time for completion depends on the approval of the corporate name registration, as well as, how accurately the applicant completes its registration documents.
+The time for completion depends on the approval of the corporate name registration, as well as, how quickly and accurately the applicant completes its registration and provides the due diligence documents.
 After formation, allow for additional time for shipping of the documents.

 Shelf corporations are available in the BVI for faster incorporation.